Grow Your Organic Traffic

 Instead, use them as inspiration to create your unique content.
 If you come across a new and relevant topic while browsing a competitor’s website, you can still cover it on your website; use your voice and point of view.

 You can dig deeper into your competitors by inspecting their keyword rankings.
-A competitor may rank high for a relevant keyword that your website isn’t currently targeting.
+A competitor may rank high for a relevant keyword your website isn’t currently targeting.

 Alternatively, a competitor may outrank your website for one of its target keywords.
 Since competitors have the same audience as your website, these keywords may indicate an unfilled gap in your website’s content strategy.